Drowning by Numbers: Plot

 In Drowning by Numbers, number-counting, the rules of games and the repetitions of the plot are all devices which emphasise structure.
-Through the course of the film each of the numbers 1 to 100 appear, the large majority in sequence, often seen in the background, sometimes printed on cattle, sometimes spoken by the characters.
+Through the course of the film each number from 1 to 100 appears, the large majority in sequence, often seen in the background, sometimes printed on cattle, sometimes spoken by the characters.

 The repetitive, obsessive motif of the film echoes that of the soundtrack by Michael Nyman.

 The film is set and was shot in and around Southwold, Suffolk, England, with key landmarks such as the Victorian water tower, Southwold Lighthouse, and the estuary of the River Blyth clearly identifiable.

 Music

 On Greenaway's specific instructions, the film's musical score by Michael Nyman is entirely based on themes from the slow movement of Mozart's Sinfonia Concertante in E flat, which is heard in its original form immediately after each drowning.
 Greenaway alerted Nyman to the potential of this piece in the late 1970s and had previously requested he use bars 58 to 61 as material for part of the score of his The Falls, and Nyman adapted other themes from the piece for "The Masterwork" Award Winning Fish-Knife and Tristram Shandy.
 "Trysting Fields" is the most complicated use of the material: every appoggiatura from the movement, and no other material from the piece, is used.

 The album is the tenth by Nyman and the seventh to feature the Michael Nyman Band.